Cirby28/SOC-Home-Lab-Lima-Charlie/README.md

 After this, continue to set up the VM with default settings.
 When asked to install OPENSSH server, we click "yes" and continue.
 Next, we move to the Windows VM.

 <h2>Disable Defender on Windows VM</h2>
-Power on the Windows VM.
+Power on the Windows VM.<br />
-Next we are going to permanently disable Microsft Defender.
+Next we are going to permanently disable Microsft Defender.<br />
-Disable Tamper Protection
+Disable Tamper Protection<br />
-Click the “Start” menu icon
+Click the “Start” menu icon<br />
-Click “Settings”
+Click “Settings”<br />
-Click “Privacy & security” on the left
+Click “Privacy & security” on the left<br />
-Click “Windows Security”
+Click “Windows Security”<br />
-Click “Virus & threat protection”
+Click “Virus & threat protection”<br />
-Under “Virus & threat protection settings” click “Manage settings” Toggle OFF the “Tamper Protection” switch.
-When prompted, click “Yes”
+Under “Virus & threat protection settings” click “Manage settings”<br />
+Toggle OFF the “Tamper Protection” switch.
+When prompted, click “Yes”<br />
 <p align="center">
 <img src="https://i.imgur.com/T9zZuNB.png" height="85%" width="85%" alt="Image Analysis Dataflow"/>
 </p>
+While you’re in there, toggle every other option OFF as well, even though we’re about to take care of it a couple of different ways.<br />
+Close the windows we just opened.<br />

 </b>

-<h2>Set Up the VMs</h2>
+<h2>Set Up Lima Charlie</h2>
 <b>
 VMware: Download and install a free trial of VMware Workstation.